brianbarrins/pforcs-problem-sheet/README.md

 # Comments:
 Relatively straight forward while loop acting as the control and exit criteria If and elif statements controlling conditional actions for the internal calculations

+# Week 5 - custom square root
+# Purpose:
+Write a program that takes a positive floating-point number as input and outputs an approximation of its square root.
+You should create a function called <tt>sqrt</tt> that does this.
+I am asking you to create your own sqrt function and not to use the built in functions x ** .5 or math.sqrt(x) I suggest that you look at the newton method at estimating square roots

+# Comments:
+Stepped example of the use of Newton's estimation of a squared root applied to a function

+Initially started the fucntion with the aim of using another For and If loop to iterate and guess the numbers.
+This turned out to be much less straight forward than had planned.